harrygr/Creuset/readme.md

 # Creuset

-Creuset is a powerful cms and blogging platform built in Laravel.
-It is intended to use modern design patterns and have a structure that allows it to be flexible to the extent it could be easily extended or adapted; such as, for example, be turned into an ecommerce solution.
+Creuset is a powerful ecommerce platform built in Laravel.
+It is intended to use modern design patterns and have a structure that allows it to be flexible to the extent it could be easily extended or adapted.

 ## Features